PasanAbeysekara/collaborative-editor-backend/README.md

     ```sh
     kubectl port-forward svc/grafana 3000:80
     ```
-    Now, open your browser and navigate to `http://localhost:3000`.
-Log in with username `admin` and the password you just retrieved.
+    Open your browser to `http://localhost:3000` and log in with username `admin` and the retrieved password.

 3.  **Configure Data Sources:**
     *   Navigate to **Connections -> Data Sources**.